Tamiyo/Mango/README.md

 Mango is a fun scripting language that I am developing in Rust.

 Mango is the first programming language that I have ever made, (and I am also newish to Rust), so there will most likely be imperfections within the code.
 Nonetheless, Mango has been a very fun project to work on!
-To see technical details, see the README.md under src/.
+To see technical details, see the [technical readme](https://github.com/Tamiyo/Mango/tree/master/src).
 ## A Lox Clone!

 Mango derives heavily from the Lox language in [Crafting Interpreters](https://www.craftinginterpreters.com/) by Bob Nystrom.
 I have been following this book very closely during my implementation, with a few minor tweaks here and there to add more functionality to areas that I thought needed improvement.